lineofflight/peddler/README.md

 ### Fulfillment Inventory

+The Fulfillment Inventory API lets you see what is available in your inventory.
+It's a real-time reporting mechanism that returns your current or recently-changed inventory supply in the Amazon fulfillment network.

-This API is not implemented yet.
-You can still use the raw client like so:
+While this API is not implemented yet, you may still use the raw client like so:

 ```ruby
 client = MWS::FulfillmentInventory::Client.new('GB')